 Let start off with some truth right off the bat.
 I am not an expert.
 I haven’t sold a million copies of anything or raked in thousands of dollars worth of profitability from a thriving business that I’ve started from the ground up.
-I am a girl with a dream who has grown up to accomplished things while never growing out of my child-like fantasy to make the world a better place.
-Who one day decided to follow that dream and never turn back.
-I decide that I could no longer settle for the mediocre and crossed over to a small group of people that I call: DREAMERS WHO DO.
+I am a girl with a dream who has grown up to accomplish things while never growing out of my child-like fantasy to make the world a better place.
+One day I decided that embracing change and following my dream was the only thing I could do, and I’ve never turned back.

 Does this sound familiar?
 Probably so, because I’m a little like you.

 And most likely like you, this was a problem for me.
 Because I’m here to live wholeheartedly, with passion and with a purpose.
 Because of this, a dream that I saw many years ago has always kept my head a bit in the clouds and left me half-passionate about building someone else’s dream.

 Two years ago, my life changed forever.
 I stared up at the sky (literally, I was lying in a hammock desperate for relief from a hangover from a stint at the previously mentioned wine bottle crushing) and saw that dream I left behind glaring back down at me.

 This time, I wasn’t able to shake it because it was more than just a dream, it came in the form of an idea that was so close to a reality that there was no way to back out.
 The fire was lit.
 I began taking little steps that lead to bigger strides through embracing change.

 Embracing change is an unpaved path that leads to success.
 It is full of challenges that live in the time and work it takes to see that dream through.
 The reason why people do not succeed is not that they don’t dream.
 It’s because they quit before they take the time to do the work to succeed.